somphene/somphene.github.io/teaching/odes/index.md

 ---

-Please visit Prof. Gopal Krishna Srinivasan's [homepage](http://www.math.iitb.ac.in/~gopal/) for the updated version of the [notes]().
-I was the teaching assistant for this course when he was the instructor and the effort he has put into creating these notes is unparalleled.
+Please visit Prof. Gopal Krishna Srinivasan's [homepage](http://www.math.iitb.ac.in/~gopal/) for the updated version of the [notes](http://www.math.iitb.ac.in/~gopal/MA108/ma108_handwritten_notes_2008.pdf).
+When he was the instructor, the effort he put into creating these notes is unparalleled.
 I mostly followed the notes while teaching, including some applications more pertinent to engineers time and again.

+### References:
+*